gazebosim/gz-physics/tutorials/06-physics-simulation-concepts.md

 manipulate and visualize some physics aspects using interesting models powered by Ignition Physics on Ignition Gazebo.

-### Differential Car
+### Differential Drive

-This model demonstrates how we can control simulated differential cars depending on physics engines and visualize the collision concept.
-Please download the Differential Car model to your home folder by:
+This demo world demonstrates how we can control simulated differential drive on cars depending on physics engines and visualize the collision concept.
+Please download the Differential Drive simulation world demo to your home folder by:

 ```bash
 wget https://raw.githubusercontent.com/ignitionrobotics/ign-gazebo/main/examples/worlds/diff_drive.sdf -P ~
 ```

-We can now start our differential car simulation on Ignition Gazebo by:
+We can now start our differential drive simulation on Ignition Gazebo by:

 ```bash
 ign gazebo ~/diff_drive.sdf